 The Flood Re risk register has identified a number of Operational Risks split into four risk levels (Top, High, Medium and Low).
-The Operational Risks classified into the top and high risk category include failure in outsourcing, ineligible claims and information security risks.
+The Operational Risks classified into the top and high risk category include failure of outsourced service provisiong, key person and information security risks.